SimonWoodtli/zet/20220206191534/README.md

-# How to create a custom DNS on your netlify hosted website from namecheap
+# Configure custom DNS on Netlify with Namecheap

 on namecheap:
 1. sign up for a domain name on https://www.namecheap.com